sbi-dev/sbi/docs/docs/index.md

    full space of parameters consistent with the data and the prior, i.e. the posterior distribution.
 The posterior assigns high probability to parameters that are consistent with both the data and the prior, and low probability to inconsistent parameters.
-While SNPE directly learns the posterior distribution, SNLE and SNRE need an extra MCMC sampling step to construct a posterior.
+While NPE directly learns the posterior distribution, NLE and NRE need an extra MCMC sampling step to construct a posterior.
 4. If needed, an initial estimate of the posterior can be used to adaptively generate additional informative simulations.